-The approach used for the definition of the surveys and the analysis of the results is mainly of a qualitative type structured through extensive recourse to the so-called "participatory assessment" and the use of case studies.
-The latter, identified by the Region of Tuscany with an approach similar to the one used to identify the so-called 'best practices', represented a portion of the most original initiatives financed in the area and which were able to combine both a certain sensitivity towards research topics and agricultural entrepreneurship.
-This method, aimed at a wide and diversified audience, expressed all its potential for the evaluation of the effectiveness of the Operational Groups' Strategic Plans tool, thanks to the construction of a shared path between the Evaluator and the Administration of the evaluation hypotheses, of ad hoc survey tools and of the main results achieved.
-On the basis of this logical pathway, the analysis focused on consequential phases all carried out - with varying arrangements - in agreement between the Independent Evaluator, the main Stakeholders (Lead Partner, privileged witnesses, Trade Associations in the agricultural field), the Evaluation Steering Group and the Region of Tuscany.
+The approach used for defining the surveys and analysing the results is mainly of a qualitative type structured through extensive recourse to so-called 'participatory evaluation' and the use of case studies.
+The latter, identified by RT with an approach similar to that used to identify so-called 'best practices', represented a portion of the most original initiatives financed in the area and which were able to combine both a certain sensitivity towards research topics and agricultural entrepreneurship.
+This method, aimed at a wide and diversified audience, expressed its full potential for evaluating the effectiveness of the OGSP tool, thanks to the construction of a shared path between the evaluator and the Administration of the evaluation hypotheses, of ad hoc survey tools and of the main results achieved.
+On the basis of this logical path, the analysis focused on consequential phases all carried out - with varying arrangements - in agreement between the IA, the main Stakeholders (Lead Partner, privileged witnesses, Agricultural Trade Associations), the Evaluation Steering Group (GPV) and RT.

-The first phase, i.e. the identification of the evaluation needs and the reconstruction of the logical framework with the consequent definition of the evaluation questions, saw the main participation of the Independent Evaluator and the Region of Tuscany.
-During this phase, the concertation and comparison activity carried out through operational meetings and informal interlocutions was important.
+The first phase, i.e. the identification of the evaluation needs and the reconstruction of the logical framework with the consequent definition of the evaluation questions, saw the main participation of the IA and TR.
+During this phase, the concertation and confrontation activity carried out through operational meetings and informal interlocutions was important.

 The second phase - identification of the useful primary and secondary data - was instead characterised by a more in-depth documentary analysis and the necessary activity of defining the survey instruments.
-For the implementation of the second step in particular, and therefore the definition of the outline for the in-depth interviews, the Evaluation Steering Group was convened, which represents, in general and for the Region of Tuscany, that collective structure in charge of supporting the Independent Evaluator in the implementation of the evaluation process with particular attention to improving the quality of the evaluation itself.
+For the realisation of the second step in particular, and thus the definition of the outline for the in-depth interviews, the GPV was convened, which represents, in general and for TR, that collective structure in charge of supporting the IA in the implementation of the evaluation process with particular attention to improving the quality of the evaluation itself.

-Consequently, the third phase was dedicated to the field investigations at the case studies: the Region of Tuscany identified 16 Leaders of Operative Groups and the evaluator then organised the meetings and de visu interviews, which, moreover, registered the participation of 9 privileged witnesses.
+Consequently, the third phase was dedicated to the field investigations at the case studies: TR identified 16 OG Leaders and the IA then organised the meetings and face-toface interviews, which were attended by 9 privileged witnesses.

-The analysis activity was completed by the geo-referencing of all the 52 projects selected with the 2016 call for proposals: the IA chose to identify on the Tuscan territory the multiplicity of partners who took part in a Strategic Plan of the Operative Groups, overcoming the logic of the Lead Partner, which would have provided partial, if not downright erroneous information on the quali/quantitative distribution of the projects in the region.
-At the same time, a sort of 'network analysis' was carried out with regard to the scientific partners in order to identify the most important 'nodes' - in our case the universities - around which and from which multiple collaborations are based.
+The analysis activity was completed by the geo-referencing of all the 52 projects selected with the 2016 call for proposals: the IA chose to identify on the Tuscan territory the multiplicity of partners who took part in a OGSP, overcoming the logic of the Lead Partner, which would have provided partial, if not downright erroneous information on the quali/quantitative distribution of the projects in the region.
+At the same time, a sort of "network analysis" was carried out with regard to the scientific partners in order to identify the most important "nodes" - in our case, the universities - around which and from which multiple collaborations depart.

 The last phase is dedicated to the elaboration of the final judgement: the formulation of conclusions and recommendations has been enriched with different points of view thanks to a dynamic evaluation process presented in all its phases.
-Thanks to the method applied in the "Analysis and Judgement" phase, it was possible to formulate more operational and useful indications to understand "what worked and what did not" in the current programming period and to provide useful elements to further strengthen the tool of the Strategic Plans of the Operational Groups in the next programming cycle.
+Thanks to the method applied in the "Analysis and judgement" phase, it was possible to formulate more operational and useful indications to understand "what worked and what did not" in the current programming period and to provide useful elements to further strengthen the OG DP tool in the next programming cycle.